The best streaming device offers a gateway to a world of content without being tied to a monthly bill or extended contracts.

-If you're a cord-cutter, or you plan on joining their ranks in the future, a streaming device for watching shows and movies and listening to music is a must-have.
-For folks with older smart TVs, and anyone who wants a reliable way to stream, you just can't beat the value, performance and convenience of a streaming device.
+If you don't have a TV package and want to go cordless, you'll need a streaming device for watching TV shows and movies.
+For folks with older smart TVs, and anyone who wants a reliable way to stream their favorite shows and films, you just can't beat the value, performance and convenience of a streaming device.

-To that end, we believe the best streaming devices are the ones that have the best user interfaces, with little or no lag time, and which are capable of playing video from pretty much every major streaming service, and will stay up to date when a new service comes out.
+To that end, we believe the best streaming devices are the ones that have the best user interfaces, with little or no lag time, those that are capable of playing video from pretty much every major streaming service, and a device that will stay up to date when a new service comes out.

-We're here to help you make the best-possible choice by ranking the best set-top boxes in two categories – for 4K TVs and for Full HD TVs – and we'll tell you which ones will best fit your home entertainment center.
+We're here to help you make the best choice by ranking the best set-top boxes in two categories – for 4K TVs and for Full HD TVs – and we'll tell you which ones will best fit your home entertainment set-up too.

 Best streaming devices for 4K TVs

-In years past, it was easy to pick out the best 4K streaming device – that's because there were only like two of them on the market.
+Until recently, it was easy to pick out the best 4K streaming device – that's because there were only a few of them on the market.

 Unfortunately, with so many new streamers to choose from, some excellent 4K streaming boxes have been squeezed out of our top picks.
-The super-talented Google Chromecast Ultra just misses out, as do the Roku Ultra and even the Xbox One S. However, what that means is that our remaining trio are the absolute best streaming boxes for 4K and HDR content.
+The super-talented Google Chromecast Ultra just misses out, as do the Roku Ultra (2020) and even the Xbox Series X and PS5.
+However, what that means is that our remaining trio are the absolute best streaming boxes for 4K and HDR content.